Should you launch a newsletter referral program?

 Running paid advertising campaigns is costly, SEO takes a lot of time and expertise and viral marketing is difficult to get right.
 Comparatively, a successful referral program can mostly run in the background like a well-oiled machine, while you focus on creating unique content.

 Setting realistic goals

-For most people, a referral program will be a great thing to run in the background and will represent a small percentage of your overall subscribers.
+For most people, a referral program will be something that you devote a small amount of resources towards and will represent a small percentage of your overall subscribers.

-If you do decide to experiment with a dedicated referral system, be prepared.
-You'll need to invest in software ($) and invest time in finding out what types of rewards work best for your audience.
+If you decide to experiment with a dedicated referral system, be prepared.
+You'll need to invest in software ($) and spend some time finding out what types of rewards work best for your audience.

 Choosing the right type of referral program

 The most common types of referral programs can be broken down into three categories based on the types of rewards they offer:

 The most well-known referral programs in the newsletter space give out physical rewards to their referrers when they hit certain milestones — stickers, mugs, shirts, and other merch.